Ahessick/programmingportfolio/README.md

 ## Induvidual Projects (2023-2024)
 ### desertAdventure
 * OOP graphical game with keyboard and mouse listeners, similar to Adventure Island or Super Mario.
-Uses the proccesing application and includes powerups and obstacles. (foxes, snakes and cacti) Objective of the game is to fight off/kill the obstacles by intersecting them with the movemnt of the mouse, and preventing them from escaping to the border of the screen.
+Uses the proccesing application and includes powerups and obstacles. (foxes, snakes and cacti) Objective of the game is to fight off/kill the obstacles by intersecting them with the movement of the mouse, and preventing them from escaping to the border of the screen.
 All while staying alive with powerups; as the obstacles will lower health of the player.
 The game includes diffrent speeds as you increase your level
 * mockup/images
 <img src = "https://github.com/Ahessick/Indopro/blob/main/images/snake.png?raw=true"> <img src = "https://github.com/Ahessick/Indopro/blob/main/images/foxn.png?raw=true"> <img src = "https://github.com/Ahessick/Indopro/blob/main/images/cactusn1.png?raw=true"> <img src = "https://github.com/Ahessick/Indopro/blob/main/images/startscreen.png?raw=true">
 [Source code](https://github.com/Ahessick/Indopro/tree/main/src/desertAdventure1)